Manas-Nair1/projects/TradingEngine/Readme.md

 Goal is to connect to an exchange and place orders in a systematic way.
 - Connect to exchange to query data
 - Execute trades
-- Monitor positions to manage the portfolio
+- Monitor positions to manage a portfolio